Skip to main content

 Maboke (Fish in Banana Leaves)

-Fresh fish seasoned with spices, wrapped in banana leaves with vegetables, and grilled over charcoal.
-The banana leaves impart a subtle sweetness while keeping the fish moist and tender.
+Fresh fish seasoned and wrapped with vegetables in banana leaves, then grilled over charcoal.
+The leaves lend a faint sweetness and keep the fish from drying out.

 Brochettes